Our guide to

-A Migration Safari is the chance to see great wildebeest herds and other herbivores plus the predator action that occurs.
+Great migration safaris are the chance to see great wildebeest herds and other herbivores plus the predator action that occurs.
 The wildebeest are continuously moving and predators are not able to keep up because they are territorial and don’t want to risk abandoning their land or invading the regions of others.

 The young of predators are also more dependent upon their mothers so they cannot risk great durations or distances of separation.

-What is the migration?
+What is the great migration?

 The Migration is simply one moving herd of animals that is cyclical throughout the year and continuous.
 There is a main herd, the largest in size and sub-herds that splinter off.
 The herds often spread out over vast areas, even both sides of the Mara River in Kenya and Tanzania.